 Shakespeare lovers tend to consider Hamlet to be Shakespeare’s greatest play, and certainly, it is arguably his most famous.
 Its hero, the Prince of Denmark, Hamlet, is probably the most famous of all Shakespeare’s characters.
-The line, ‘To be or not to be, that is the question,‘ is without doubt the most famous quote in Shakespeare, and ‘Something is rotten in the state of Denmark,’ also from Hamlet, runs close.
+The line, ‘To be or not to be, that is the question,‘ is without doubt the most famous quote in Shakespeare, and ‘Something is rotten in the state of Denmark,’ also a Hamlet quote, runs close.

 The play begins with Hamlet’s friend, Horatio, who is visiting the royal castle, Elsinore, going out on to the battlements because he has heard that the ghost of the recently murdered king, Hamlet’s father, has appeared to the officers on guard duty.
 While he is there the ghost appears but when they challenge it it refuses to talk to them and leaves.
 Horatio tells Hamlet about it and Hamlet goes out on to the battlements to see for himself.
 The ghost appears and beckons Hamlet, who follows it.
 They all tell him not to go but he insists and threatens them with violence if they try and stop him.
 While he is away, one of the officers, Marcellus, commenting on what the ghost’s appearance may mean, observes, “Something is rotten in the state of Denmark.”